RenderToolbox/RenderToolbox4/README.md

 # Installation

-Please see the installation instructions on the RenderToolbox4 wiki.
+Please see the installation instructions on the [wiki](https://github.com/RenderToolbox/RenderToolbox4/wiki/Installation).

 ## Testing
 To test that RenderToolbox is installed correctly, you can run